Jean-Nicolas Carrière

-Jean-Nicolas Carrière (born October 3, 1985) is a former Canadian football linebacker in the Canadian Football League.
-He was drafted in the third round with the 21st overall pick in the 2008 CFL Draft by the Toronto Argonauts and played the 2008 CFL season for them.
+Jean-Nicolas Carrière (born October 3, 1985) is a Canadian former professional football linebacker in the Canadian Football League.
+He was drafted in the third round with the 21st overall pick in the 2008 CFL draft by the Toronto Argonauts and played the 2008 CFL season for them.

 On July 9, 2009, Carrière was released by the Argonauts.

 Carrière played CIS Football for the McGill Redmen.